Ramagrama stupa: History

+According to the Mahavamsa and other Theravāda Buddhist textual traditions, a major flood caused significant structural damage to the Ramagrama stupa and the reliquary containing the Buddha’s corporeal relics was swept away by the river’s current.
+These relics were subsequently recovered by the nāgas, who are described in Buddhist tradition as having enshrined and venerated them within their realm.
+It is further stated that in 140 BCE, the Buddhist sangha transported these sacred relics to Sri Lanka, where they were enshrined in the Ruwanwelisaya stupa constructed by King Dutugamunu.

 Archaeological research

-The Ramagrama stupa is the only intact and original stupa containing relics of the Buddha.
+The Ramagrama Stupa is believed by Nepalese archaeologists to be the only intact original stupa enshrining the relics of the Buddha.
 It has been an object of great reverence and a pilgrimage site since its original construction.
 The 7 m stupa is now buried under a mound of earth and is awaiting further research.
 The dimensions of the stupa complex are 10m high and 23.5m in diameter.
 A geophysical survey revealed a perfect quadrangular Kushan era monastery buried below the surface, whose dense concentration of brick prevented crops from growing, leading to the area being known as an "unlucky field".
 The core structure of the stupa, presumably containing the relics, remains unexcavated.

 Conservation and enhancement

 The Promised Land and The Lumbini Development Trust signed a Memorandum of Understanding on October 23, 2023, dedicated to the protection, preservation, conservation, development, and management of the Ramagrama Stupa with the support from Moksha Foundation.
 This was undertaken by Lharkyal Lama who is currently the vice-chairman of the Lumbini Development Trust.

 On December 12, 2023, Ramagrama hosted a gathering for the World Peace Program.
 Graced by the Right Honorable Pushpa Kamal Dahal (Prachanda), the Prime Minister of Nepal, renowned architect Stefano Boeri unveiled the masterplan for the Conservation and Enhancement of the Ramagrama Stupa.